 The MPH Program provides opportunities for students to become involved in student governance through the MPH Student Advisory Board (MPH SAB).
 Board meetings are scheduled throughout fall and spring semesters.
 Each academic year there are elections for key positions in this Board.
 The purpose of this Board is to enable students to: provide suggestions for program improvement and enable students to become actively involved in public health service and research activities.
 Student representatives from this Board take part in program assessment review activities and attend MPH program meetings to ensure active student input into the administration of the program.
 Students who are interested in joining the MPH SAB should contact the MPH SAB Faculty Advisor, Dr. Chiwoneso Tinago at ctinago@wcupa.edu.
-Join their WCU MPH Instagram to view events, networking opportunities, and campus career development resources.
+For more information, view the SAB website or join their WCU MPH Instagram to view events, networking opportunities, and campus career development resources.